 2. They need feedback, and fast!

 Research has shown that Gen Z’s brains have evolved to process information faster.
-As a result, Gen Z will expect constant feedback from their managers.
-Many companies have already begun remodeling the performance review to offer more focused, consistent, and impactful feedback.
-This model might have to be readjusted yet again for a new generation.
+As a result, Gen Zers expect constant feedback from their managers.
+In response, many companies have remodeled the performance review to offer more focused, consistent, and impactful feedback.

 3. Gen Z is entrepreneurial

-Despite growing up with phones glued to their hands, 53% of Gen Zers prefer in-person communication over instant messaging or email.
+Despite growing up with phones glued to their hands, 53 percent of Gen Zers prefer in-person communication over instant messaging or email.
 Make sure to set time with them to meet in person.
-Since they are also used to regularly processing information, they want to understand the full picture.
-Don’t be shy about sharing the “bad news,” such as layoffs or a product failure with them.
+Since they are also used to regularly processing large amounts of information fast, they want to understand the complete picture.
+Don’t be shy about sharing the “bad news,” such as layoffs or a product failure, with them.

 Recommended For Further Reading

-Instead of reviewing a resume and holding one on one interviews with a candidate, take another approach to the recruitment process.
-Experiment with job simulations that involve working with a team to resolve an urgent task.
+To meet the challenge, companies can consider this: Instead of reviewing a resume and holding one-on-one interviews with a candidate, take another approach to the recruitment process.
+Try incorporating job simulations into the interviewing process that involve teamwork to resolve an urgent task.
 Gen Zers will feel challenged and already part of the team.